triwgani/E-Commerce_Transaction/README.md

 ## Analyzing the data and Answering the questions

 ## Conclusion
+We can use the looker dashboard not only to display numbers but also to find insights that can be useful in order to address any related issue.
+This analytical tool is also useful to provide a better understanding of the firm’s performance based on the agreed metrics shown, as well as to craft a better data-driven strategy.

 ## Visualization Dashboard
 The visualization dashboard of the above analysis can be found [here](https://lookerstudio.google.com/reporting/6d1e538c-2b0d-487b-bc9b-f7b4dd6eebd4)